4math2379/D4VID-Bot/readme.md

-# Review Bot : A bot to understand simple code
+# D4AVID : A bot to understand simple code

 This repo contains a project for the Cisco Spak Hackaton.